alentoghostflame/nextcord/docs/interactions.rst

     bot.add_cog(ExampleCog())

-The example shown above responds to a user when they do a slash command, It is very identical to a normal slash command and to normal commands in general.
+The example shown above responds to a user when they do a slash command.
+It is identical to a normal slash command and to normal commands in general.

 How To Make Context Menu Commands
 ------------------------------------